Bungo (manga): Publication

 Written and illustrated by Yūji Ninomiya, Bungo was serialized in Shueisha's seinen manga magazine Weekly Young Jump from December 18, 2014, to December 26, 2024.
-Shueisha has collected its chapters into individual tankōbon volumes.
-The first volume was released on July 17, 2015.
-As of April 17, 2025, 41 volumes have been released.
+Shueisha collected its chapters in 41 tankōbon volumes, released from July 17, 2015, to April 17, 2025.

 A sequel, Bungo: Unreal, started in Weekly Young Jump on October 9, 2025.
 Shueisha is simultaneously publishing the manga digitally on its Manga Plus platform.
+Shueisha released its first volume on March 18, 2026.
+Three volumes have been released as of September 17, 2026.